Headstorm/Interview/solution/README.md

 # HeadStormInterview
 Programming Challenge by Headstorm

 Before running the app; you will need to export the `SITE_KEY` and the `SECRET_KEY` of Google Recaptcha V3 into environment variables.
+In addition to that,  the `SITE_KEY` needs to be added to the `webapp/public/javascripts/env.js` file.

 Once the above step has been completed, to run the app, go to **webapp/**  and execute